-This is the live recording from the 2010 Rachmaninoff concert at the Cathedral of Christ the Light in Oakland.
-The concert featured a 100-voice men and boys choir and tenor soloist Fernando Tarango.
+This is the live recording from the 2013 Rachmaninoff concert at Grace Cathedral in San Francisco (you can ever hear a cable car go by outside at one point!).
+The concert featured a 100-voice men and boys choir and tenor soloist Wesley Rogers.

 Michael Tilson Thomas conducts the last recording in the Mahler symphony recording project.
 The Pacific Boychoir joins forces with the San Francisco Girls Chorus and the SF Symphony Chorus on the recording, made in concerts in November 2008.
 The CD includes the Adagio from Mahler's Symphony 10.
 The San Francisco Symphony's recording of Mahler's Third Symphony, including the PBA, won the Grammy for Best Classical Album in 2004.